fables-tales/proton/readme.md

 3. A proton compliant program MUST run on both OSX and Linux.

+4. A proton compliant program MUST NOT have any side effects beyond printing to STDERR, STDOUT and having a return code.
+This precludes: modifying its input, writing to a database or any other kind of I/O.

+5. A proton compliant program MUST be idempodent.
+That is: it must always give the same output for a given input.

 ##Inputs

 1. A proton compliant program MUST consume a single argument which is the